Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/serialization/inetworkserializable.md

 ### Example: Array
 :::caution
 The below `INetworkSerializable` implementation example works only with RPCs and/or custom messages.
 The below implementation uses an array within an `INetworkSerializable` implementation.
-Arrays can be `null` and are not supported by the `NetworkVariable` class.
+Arrays can be `null` and aren't supported by the `NetworkVariable` class.
 As an alternative, you can write your own `NetworkVariableBase` derived class that does support managed or unmanaged value types.<br/>
 [Read More About Custom NetworkVariable Implementations](../../basics/networkvariable.md)
 :::